Mobility for Nonambulatory

 The comfort, dignity, and safety of the patient, and the health and safety of the caregiver are two primary concerns of the health care industry.

-Dependent patients who must be dragged, rolled, lifted, or raised in a sling to transfer them from their beds are subject to unnecessary pain and anxiety, and in rare cases additional injury.
+Dependent patients who must be dragged, compressed, bent, pivoted, twisted, lifted, or raised in a sling to transfer them from their beds are subject to unnecessary pain and anxiety, and in rare cases additional injury.

 The patented NoLiftingTM System uses a common wheeled base in combination with a newly-developed lateral transfer mechanism to create a moderately-priced patient transfer system.
 It provides a way to transfer patients by gently raising them off the bed so there can be liftless, low friction, transfer of patients from hospital beds to convertible reclining mobile chairs/gurneys.
 Optionally, the transfer process does not require a change in position of a supine or prone patient.
 In the alternate approach, the patient must be rolled onto a transfer sheet.
 It also occurs with no discomfort due to bending, twisting, or hoisting the patient above the bed.
 It will therefore help disabled patients with and without chronic painful conditions gain mobility.
 In addition, the system will also encourage the early mobilization of patients with acute pain following surgery or injury.